protocol/launchpad/docs/about-launchpad.md

 ## Expectations

 This curriculum is designed for those who already have a basic set of software engineering skills.
-Launchpad Cadets will know:
+Launchpad Cadets should at a minimum already know:

 * How to use Github for source control, including making PRs & suggestions
 * How to navigate and troubleshoot an operating system and install dependencies